-Warne's 'baggy green' cap sale raises A$1 million for bushfire victims
+Warne's 'baggy green' cap sale raises A$1m for bushfire victims

 Several towns and communities in the heavily populated southeastern states of Victoria and New South Wales have been advised to be alert and evacuate if needed.

-Warne is test cricket’s second-most successful bowler with 708 wickets in 145 tests, behind Sri Lanka’s Muttiah Muralitharan’s 800.
+Warne is test cricket’s second most successful bowler with 708 wickets in 145 tests, after Sri Lanka’s Muttiah Muralitharan’s 800.

-The baggy green is presented to Australian players when they make their test debut and they receive just one for their entire career.
-He donated the cap to an online auction site on Monday.
+The baggy green is presented to Australian players at their test debut and they receive just one for their entire career.
+Warne donated the cap to an online auction site on Monday.

 The auction closed at 10 a.m. on Friday (2300 GMT Thursday) with a final public bid of A$1,007,500.